The Diamond Guide

 Diamonds that are rated G or H in colour are a great value because they only contain noticeable colour when compared to diamonds coloured F and above.

-I and J coloured diamonds have a slightly detectable colour; however, most of our guests still cannot detect colour.
+I and J coloured diamonds have a slightly detectable colour; however, most people still cannot detect colour.

 The clarity refers to the diamond's tiny markings.
 Any marks or "inclusions" in a stone subtract from its clarity, and therefore, the value and perceived beauty.